ianBanksia/stacks-invaders/README.md

 The Art makes reference to imaginary elements that may exist in the blockchain blocks, called INVADERS.

-Invaders are 12x12 pixel elements that can very in shape and colour, and can also inhabit different places and thereforebe presented on different backgrounds by their owner.
+Invaders are 12x12 pixel elements that can vary in shape and colour, and can also inhabit different places and therefore be presented on different backgrounds by their owner.

 Each Stacks block can have only ONE Invader, that will be registered forever on the Stacks Blockchain.

-To facilitate trading and use of current tooling, the art and metadata will also be persisted on IFPS, making this the first DMT hybrid token on Stacks.
+To facilitate trading and use of current tooling, the art and metadata will also be persisted on IPFS, making this the first DMT hybrid token on Stacks.

 There's an inspirational component from 80's arcade games, but we believe it to be a different element on its own and not copying any existing elements.
 If you own an IP and believe this art to be in breach, please get in touch, happy to make any adjustments.

 ## MINT PROCESS

-Only one Invader can be generated per block, which creates an interest dynamic regarding the block competition.
+Only one Invader can be generated per block, which creates an interesting dynamic regarding the block competition.

-- Users need to be aware of the risk of a mint not proceeding;
+- Users need to be aware of the risk of a mint not proceeding
-- Users need to be aware that any STX spent acceleratting their transactions can't be refund;
+- Users need to be aware that any STX spent accelerating their transactions can't be refunded
-- Users need to be aware that only one transaction will succeed per block;
+- Users need to be aware that only one transaction will succeed per block
 - Price will start at 1 STX and will gradually increase to up to 10 STX
-- There's no need to rush, mint will be live for a little under 5000 Stacks blocks, which is ~34 days.
+- There's no need to rush, mint will be live for a little under 5000 Stacks blocks, which is ~34 days
-- You will receive a token that won't load any image at first, IFPS data will be loaded gradually in a progrssive reveal of the art.
+- You will receive a token that won't load any image at first, IPFS data will be loaded gradually in a progressive reveal of the art.
 - We are working with Gamma to check if they can read the images directly from the contract, plan is to reach out to Leather and XVerse next.

 ## GONZO ORIENTED DEVELOPMENT

 The development approach for this project finds inspiration on the ways of working estabilshed by Hunter S. Thompson when finding his own way of writing.

 Code is to me but a different language, ideas should be found and executed via a continous experimentation of a open mind.

-Most likely we will break som things in the process.
+Most likely we will break some things in the process.
 Enjoy the ride.

 More on Gonzo Journalism can be found here: https://en.wikipedia.org/wiki/Gonzo_journalism

 ## SMART-CONTRACT

-Please use the BACKEND folder to find any examples and SmartContract code.
+Please use the BACKEND folder to find any examples and smart contract code.

 Deployed version can be found here: https://explorer.hiro.so/txid/SPV8C2N59MA417HYQNG6372GCV0SEQE01EV4Z1RQ.stacks-invaders-v0?chain=mainnet

 Functions worth exploring: